- Applicable GCOC

 Orders should be placed directly with contractors, using the Order Form.
 Before ordering, consider taking the following steps:

-- Draft a brief engagement plan that could be rolled out for all contractors (this may incorporate a number of the elements below).
+- Draft a brief engagement plan that could be rolled out to all contractors.
+This may incorporate a number of the elements below:

 - Scope your agency’s requirements in detail.

 - Identify objectives, roles, responsibilities, escalation processes and contacts.